Rodgeroger/SQL-Project-Repository-/README.md

 - **Targeted Retention Strategies for Overtime**: Tailor initiatives to lowerr attrition rate among employees who take overtimes.

-- **Improve Environment Satisfaction**: Since the less environmental satisfaction you have is correlated with the higher attirirotn rate, focus on making the environmrnt as satisfactory to the employees as possible.
+- **Improve Environment Satisfaction**: Since the less environmental satisfaction you have is correlated with the higher attrition rate, focus on making the environment as satisfactory to the employees as possible.

+- **Improve Job Satisfaction**: Since the less job satisfaction you have is correlated with a higher attrition rate, focus on making the environment as satisfactory to the employees as possible.